 Diabetic eye disease refers to a group of eye problems that people with diabetes may face as a complication of their disease.
 Of which, all can cause severe vision loss or even blindness.
 Diabetic eye disease may include: 1.
 Diabetic retinopathy, which is damage to the blood vessels in the retina.
 2. Cataracts (Cataracts develop at an earlier age in people with diabetes.)
 3. Glaucoma, which is an increase in fluid pressure inside the eye that leads to optic nerve damage and loss of vision.(A person with diabetes is nearly twice as likely to get glaucoma as other adults.)

 Dry eye occurs when the eye does not produce tears properly, or when the tears are not of the correct consistency and evaporate too quickly.
 In addition, inflammation of the surface of the eye may occur along with dry eye.
+86% of dry eye patients have a condition known as MGD, and it is treatable.
 If left untreated, this condition can lead to pain, ulcers, or scars on the cornea, and some loss of vision.
 However, permanent loss of vision from dry eye is uncommon.
 Dry eye can make it more difficult to perform some activities, such as using a computer or reading for an extended period of time, and it can decrease tolerance for dry environments, such as the air inside an airplane.

 Floaters are little "cobwebs" or specks that float about in your field of vision.
 They are small, dark, shadowy shapes that can look like spots, thread-like strands, or squiggly lines.
 They move as your eyes move and seem to dart away when you try to look at them directly.
 They do not follow your eye movements precisely, and usually drift when your eyes stop moving.
 Most people have floaters and learn to ignore them; they are usually not noticed until they become numerous or more prominent.
 Floaters can become apparent when looking at something bright, such as white paper or a blue sky.